MicrosoftDocs/azure-dev-docs/articles/java/sdk/http-client-pipeline.md

 ### Default TLS/SSL library

-All client libraries, by default, use the Tomcat-native Boring SSL library to enable native-level performance for SSL operations.
-The Boring SSL library is an uber jar containing native libraries for Linux / macOS / Windows, and provides better performance compared to the default SSL implementation within the JDK.
+All client libraries, by default, use the Tomcat-native Boring SSL library to enable native-level performance for TLS/SSL operations.
+The Boring SSL library is an uber jar containing native libraries for Linux / macOS / Windows, and provides better performance compared to the default TLS/SSL implementation within the JDK.

-#### Reduce Tomcat-Native SSL dependency size
+#### Reduce Tomcat-Native TLS/SSL dependency size

 By default, the uber jar of Tomcat-Native Boring SSL library is used in Azure SDKs for java.
 To reduce the size of this dependency, you need to include the dependency with an `os` classifier as per [netty-tcnative](https://netty.io/wiki/forked-tomcat-native.html).